metatensor/metatrain/docs/src/architectures/alchemical-model.rst

         radial_basis_type: "le"

-    - ``Physical"``: Physically-motivated basis functions.
+    - ``Physical``: Physically-motivated basis functions.
 These radial basis functions can be set in

       .. code-block:: yaml